-The Australian Government, Department of Agriculture and Water Resources, has provided significant international leadership in the development of the 'Regional Animal Welfare Strategy: Asia, the Far East and Oceania' (RAWS) in association with the World Organisation for Animal Health (OIE).
+The department has provided significant international leadership in the development of the 'Regional Animal Welfare Strategy: Asia, the Far East and Oceania' (RAWS) in association with the World Organisation for Animal Health (OIE).

 In November 2007, 37 participants from 12 countries in the Asian region and three international organisations participated in a successful animal welfare workshop.
 The workshop endorsed the development of a broad-based strategic plan to implement the OIE Standards for Animal Welfare in the region.
 A writing group was established to draft the RAWS and in May 2008 the first edition of the RAWS was endorsed by the OIE International Committee and the OIE Regional Commission for Asia, the Far East and Oceania.